Bogoro

 Bogoro is a Local Government Area of Bauchi State, Nigeria.
 Its headquarters are in the town of Bogoro.
 Za’ar or Sayawa people are the majority of its inhabitants.

 It has an area of 894 km2 and a population of 84,215 at the 2006 census.

 The postal code of the area is 741.

+Climatic Condition

+During the wet season, the temperature rarely falls below 54 °F or rises over 102 °F, whereas the dry season is partly cloudy and hot all year.